New

 • Overview

 This course section introduces students to the art of on-target reconnaissance.
 One of the first actions red team operators might take after gaining initial access is to conduct in-depth enumeration, or recon, against the target.
-This step is often overlooked, since it can take a while to perform and it is not as glamorous as using a 0-day to exploit something.
-However, it is vital to know what type of environment you are on and what you can do next.
+This step is often overlooked, since it can take a while to perform, and it is not as glamorous as using a 0-day to exploit something.
+However, it is vital to know what type of environment you are in and what you can do next.
 Students will learn how to programmatically survey the lay of the land using a detailed approach, then prepare a final product to obtain information about the operating system version build, patches, and processes, installed applications, the filesystem, users and groups, the network, services, tasks, the registry, and more.

 Exercises